 Cost Structure: Subscription Model vs Flexible Infrastructure

-WooCommerce allows deep customization due to its open-source structure.
-Businesses can modify design, checkout flows, integrations, and functionality.
+WooCommerce allows deep customisation due to its open-source structure.
+Businesses can modify design, checkout flows, integrations, and functionality without platform restrictions.

-Shopify provides customization through themes and apps.
-However, deeper customization requires working within Shopify’s Liquid templating system.
+Shopify provides customisation through themes and apps.
+However, deeper customisation requires working within Shopify’s Liquid templating system.
+With the introduction of Shopify Functions and the Storefront API in recent years, the gap in flexibility has narrowed considerably.

 Payment Options and Transaction Costs

 Shopify promotes its native gateway, Shopify Payments, which removes transaction fees when used.
-However, external gateways may include additional fees.
+However, external gateways may include additional fees ranging from 0.5% to 2% depending on your plan.

 WooCommerce supports multiple payment gateways without platform transaction fees.
-Businesses can integrate providers like PayPal, Stripe, or local payment options.
+Businesses can integrate providers like PayPal, Stripe, or local payment options freely.

 Scalability and Performance

-WooCommerce scalability depends on hosting quality and technical optimization.
-With proper infrastructure, WooCommerce stores can scale effectively.
+WooCommerce scalability depends on hosting quality and technical optimisation.
+With proper infrastructure, WooCommerce stores can scale effectively, but this requires proactive management and investment.

 SEO and Marketing Capabilities